 And your“boot device not foundr”error may also caused by virus infectious, you can run a antivirus software or format your disk to clean the virus.

-Most of the solutions above may format your data on the disk, if you want to make sure the safety of your data, you can use a data recovery tool to restore your data from your unbootable hard disk.
+Most of the solutions above may format your data on the disk, if you want to make sure the safety of your data, you can use a professional data recovery tool to restore your data from your unbootable hard disk.

 Notice: Choose a read-only program, which will do no harm to your computer.